 Eat Properly With a SIBO Diet

 When you have to restrict a lot of foods for SIBO, as well as restrict foods for veganism, it can be very easy to become deficient in specific vitamins and minerals.
 For instance, not being able to consume beans or meat can cause you to potentially not consume enough iron or zinc.
+Not to mention, vegans are notorious for developing a Vitamin B12 deficiency.
 While these can easily be remedied with a daily multivitamin, some people would instead get their nutrients from diet alone.

 Listen to Your Body as a Vegan with SIBO

 All-in-all, do what is best for your body.
-Try out foods and see which ones flare you up more, and which ones don’t.
-That way you do not have to avoid tons of food outright, and you can see what foods you should not eat.
+Try out foods and see which ones flare up your gastrointestinal tract, and which ones don’t.
+That way, you do not have to avoid tons of food outright, and you can see what foods you should not eat.
 Doing this is healthier both mentally, as well as physically, as you do not have to stress over everything you eat.
 It also allows you to feel better in the long term.

 Dukowicz, A. C., Lacy, B. E., & Levine, G. M. (2007).
 Small intestinal bacterial overgrowth: a comprehensive review.
 Gastroenterology & hepatology, 3(2), 112–122.